Spectroscopic measurement techniques have a number of advantages to classic chemical and chromatographic measurement techniques:

 - Reflect on advantages and disadvantages of spectroscopic measurements and their applicability in an on-line setting

 - Carry out selected spectroscopic measurements on complex biological samples

-- Interpret selected spectroscopic data from biological samples
+- Interpret selected spectroscopic data from biological samples and process streams

 - Evaluate spectroscopic data quantitatively with basic chemometrics (PCA and PLS)

 The course will be taught in a combination of lectures, theoretical exercises and practical laboratory exercises.
 The different spectral measurement techniques will be taught through lectures and examples on specific applications in the industry via selected guest lecturers.
 The laboratory exercises will be performed in small groups of maximum four students.
 Each group of students will be assigned a quantitative sample series using a mixture of complex substances of biological origin to be investigated.
 The data has to be evaluated and presented in a written group report followed by an oral individual examination.

 See Absalon for a list of course literature.

 control methods and within exploratory data analysis / chemometrics